-Gunkanjima is an abandoned island located in Nagasaki.
-The island got famous thanks to its unbelievable appearance: surrounded by a sea wall, it is an entire abandoned city with huge concrete buildings.
-The original name is actually Hashima but it is also called the Battleship Island (translation of Gunkanjima).
-It became even more famous after its fake appearance in the James Bond movie Skyfall.
-I had the chance to visit Gunkanjima a few times during the last years.
-Here is how it looks when you are about to get on the island.
+Gunkanjima is an abandoned island in Nagasaki prefecture.
+The island is famed for its unbelievable appearance: surrounded by a sea wall, it is an entire abandoned city with huge concrete buildings.
+The island’s original name is Hashima but it’s better known as Gunkanjima (Battleship Island) because it looks like a military warship.
+It became even better known after a digital version featured in the James Bond movie Skyfall.

 Official Tour & Unofficial Tour

-There is an official tour (Gunkanjima Tour for example) but you will be restricted to the area in purple below.
-For an access, you will need a permission from the ward office of Nagasaki (and a specific project, written in Japanese).
-It’s not easy to get nowadays but, of course, it worth it.
+There is an official Gunkanjima Tour (like this), but you’ll be restricted to the area shown below in purple.
+You’ll need permission from Nagasaki prefecture (and a specific project, written in Japanese).
+This isn’t easy to get nowadays but of course it’s worth it.

-I wrote a few articles about Gunkanjima in separate articles and this present article is a summary.
-Don’t miss my night walk and the interview of a former inhabitant of Gunkanjima
+I’ve written a few pieces on Gunkanjima in separate articles and this is a summary.
+Don’t miss my night walk and the interview with a former resident of Gunkanjima.

 What is Gunkanjima

-Gunkanjima was a coal mining facility located on an island.
-In 1890, Mitsubishi bought the island from a feudal lord.
-Mine shafts were installed, a village was constructed and some land was reclaimed; the island grew in size.
-The first building (Block 30) was built in 1916 and it is the first reinforced concrete building in Japan.
-The village quickly became a city that looks like a monstrous maze made of concrete.
-In 1959, it was the most densely populated place on earth: 5,259 people were living on this small island (7,301 people/km2)!
-Soon after that, oil started to replace coal and miners and inhabitants started to leave.
-The island definitely closed in 1974.
-Mitsubishi gave the island to Nagasaki in 2001 and since 2009 it is opened for public tours.
-In 2015, Nagasaki announced that the main buildings of Gunkanjima will be maintained.
-The island is still looking to be recognized as an UNESCO heritage.
+Gunkanjima was an undersea coal mine located on an island, bought by Mitsubishi in 1890 from a feudal lord.
+Mine shafts were dug, a village was constructed and some land was reclaimed.
+The island grew in size.
+The first apartment building (Block 30) was completed in 1916 – reinforced concrete had arrived in Japan.
+The village quickly became a city that looks like a monstrous maze of concrete.
+In 1959, this small island had the highest population density on Earth: 5,259 residents (7,301 people/km2)!
+But as petroleum began to replace coal the miners and other residents began to leave the island, which finally closed down in 1974.
+Mitsubishi handed it over to Nagasaki in 2001 and since 2009 it has been open for public tours.
+In 2015, Nagasaki announced that the main buildings of Gunkanjima are to be maintained, with a view to being recognized as a UNESCO World Heritage site.

 I first visited the island in 2010.
-It was only one hour, that’s only what I was able to negotiate for at that time.
-I took advantage of it and run all over the island.
-The result is not pretty but was a lot of fun.
-To make it more interesting I added some history with it.
-Here it is: An One Hour Adventure on Gunkanjima.
+It was only for an hour, all I could negotiate at the time, but I made the most of the time running around.
+The result isn’t pretty but was a lot of fun.
+To make it more interesting I added some history.
+Here it is: A One Hour Adventure on Gunkanjima.

-It seems Gunkanjima got especially popular for this huge concrete apartments block called the Block 65.
-Do you recognize one of the scene of the Skyfall movie?
-I will take you to explore those apartments here: The Block 65.
+One of the most popular aspects of Gunkanjima seems to be the huge concrete apartment building called Block 65.
+Recognize one of the scenes from the Skyfall movie?
+I’ll take you to explore those apartments here: Block 65.

-I met and explored Gunkanjima with a former inhabitant called Doutoku Sakamoto.
-He loves this island with all his heart and he is actually one of the official guides.
-I asked him to tag along with me and my friends and he was really nice to take us discover the places he loves.
-Discover this interview here: The Memories of Doutoku Sakamoto.
+I met and explored Gunkanjima with a former resident, Doutoku Sakamoto.
+He loves this island with all his heart and is one of the official guides.
+I asked him to tag along with me and my friends and he kindly took us to the places he loves.
+Discover his interview here: The Memories of Doutoku Sakamoto.

-Everything could be found in that abandoned city: two schools, many shops, a hospital, a prison, a swimming-pool, a cinema, a gymnasium.
-All this is tightly squeezed in an optimized way in a very confined space.
-More about it here : A Maze of Streets & Hellish Staircases
+Everything can be found in this abandoned city: two schools, shops, hospital, prison, swimming pool, cinema, gymnasium, all tightly squeezed into a very confined space.
+More here : A Maze of Streets & Hellish Staircases

-Gunkanjima is not a place loved by everyone.
-It has a lot of painful stories but also happy moments.
-Let’s explore those contrasts here: Gunkanjima: Between Hell & Paradise.
+Gunkanjima is not loved by everyone.
+It has many painful stories to tell as well as happy moments.
+Let’s explore these contrasts here: Gunkanjima: Between Hell & Paradise.

-One of my favorite moment was my stroll on the island by night, only warmed up by some sake.
+One of my favourite moments was a stroll on the island by night, warmed only by some sake.
 Follow my walk here: Gunkanjima by night.